rt106/rt106.github.io/REFERENCE.md

   * Description:  Returns the URI path for uploading an algorithm-generated series.
   * Returns: A JSON object containing the path string.

+* __/v1/datastore/patients/:patient/exams/:exam/elements/:element/formats__
+  * Description:  Returns the list of data formats available for a patient / exam / data element.
+  * Returns: A JSON object containing the list of formats.

+* __/v1/datastore/patients/:patient/exams/:exam/elements/:element/formats/dicom/:study/:series__
+  * Description:  Get the path to DICOM data for a patient / exam / data element.
+  * Returns: A JSON object containing the path.

+* __/v1/datastore/patients/:patient/exams/:exam/elements/:element/formats/:format__
+  * Description:  Get the path and filename for single-file data for a patient / exam / data element / format.
+  * Returns: A JSON object containing the path and filename.

 * __/v1/datastore/series/:series-path/:format__
   * Description: Downloads a series.
   * Returns: A tar archive containing the series or an error code.